thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/index.md

 ### Calculation

 Calculated fields support multiple calculation models depending on the selected type.
-A calculation can be defined as a single expression, a TBEL script, a geospatial zone evaluation, a value propagation to related entities, or an aggregation (either across related entities using their latest values, or over historical time series data within fixed intervals).
+A calculation can be defined as a single expression, a TBEL script, a geospatial zone evaluation, a value propagation to related entities, or an aggregation.

+For more details about the capabilities and configuration options, refer to the documentation for the corresponding calculated field [type](#types).

 ### Output